yanicky/HHVM-LIVE/README.md

 Creating a iso file named live-image-amd64.hybrid.iso of about 420MB.

+### Remastering
+Optional configuration files are placed in opt/ just copy them in config/proper/subfolder before running the build command.

 ### Troubleshooting
 * Secure Boot(UEFI) need to be disabled since it's not configured in the live-build config yet and will require user bios configuration to work.